-When a user buys an NFT-based digital art using cryptocurrency, they get the work of art associated with a unique token.
-The transaction gets registered on the Blockchain, providing a transparent permanent record of purchase and proof of ownership.
-The owner of NFT of digital art can use it to display on a computer, or a TV or even a digital frame.
-The owner can also sell it whenever required.
+When users buy NFT-based digital art using cryptocurrency, they get the work of art linked to a unique token.
+The transaction gets registered on the blockchain, providing a transparent, permanent record of purchase and proof of ownership.
+The owner of the NFT of the digital art can display it on a computer, TV or even a digital frame.
+The owner can also sell it whenever they want.

-Now, the question may arise: Couldn’t anyone screenshot the image or reproduce it on the internet?
+Now, the question may arise: Can’t anyone take a screenshot of the image or reproduce it on the internet?
 Yes, the answer to this question is yes; anybody can easily capture a screenshot or forge the image.
-But fortunately, Blockchain would still prove you the owner of the original art, making the screenshots and the copied images worthless.
-The ownership of an NFT can only be transferred when Blockchain records an authorized transaction only by the NFT owner’s private key.
+But fortunately, blockchain would still prove you the owner of the original art, making the screenshots and the copied images worthless.
+The ownership of an NFT can only be transferred when the blockchain records an authorized transaction only by the NFT owner’s private key.
 Another analogy would be reprinting a photograph.
 Since the original picture has immutable proof of ownership, the number of reprints doesn’t matter.

 What are the use cases of NFTs?

 Blockchain provides an effective solution for eliminating counterfeit tickets and merchandise in the sports industry.
 Blockchain implements immutability to prevent counterfeiting by leveraging NFTs.
-Tokenized sports game tickets issued on the Blockchain make a perfect use case of NFT in sports.
-Every game provides similar tickets to the audience, but each holds unique information of its registered owner on the Blockchain.
+Tokenized sports game tickets issued on the blockchain make a perfect use case of NFTs in sports.
+Every game provides similar tickets to the audience, but each holds unique information about its registered owner on the blockchain.

-For digital artists, it is challenging to maintain the copyright of their work.
-Thorugh NFTs, it is easily possible to resolve this issue.
-A user can buy a creation and proudly display that asset on any virtual space with its entire history.
+It is challenging for digital artists to maintain their work’s copyright.
+Through NFTs, it is possible to resolve this issue.
+A user can buy a creation and proudly display the asset on any virtual space with its entire history.
 The copyright information can hold the details of the artist, date of origin, previous owners and asset value.

-The internet has generated numerous frauds in the entertainment industry related to copying the content, copyright theft, etc. The entertainment industry has been battling such scams for a long time.
-The advent of Blockchain and NFTs has made it possible to append each piece of film or media to Blockchain as an NFT.
+The internet has generated numerous frauds in the entertainment industry related to content copying, copyright theft, etc. The entertainment industry has been battling such issues for a long time.
+The advent of blockchain technology and NFTs has made it possible to link each film or piece of media to the blockchain as an NFT.
 In this way, NFTs could help prevent files from being copied or shared without permission.
 Moreover, NFTs are also used to eliminate fake news as they provide proof of origin.

-With the help of NFTs, real-world assets like real estate are tokenized on Blockchain.
+With the help of NFTs, real-world assets like real estate are tokenized on the blockchain.
 It would ensure smooth transactions while buying/ selling houses without the involvement of any third party.
 With NFTs, there will be no possibility of having conflicts over ownership of lands or other assets.